deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 *"Why's that?"*

 *"You mean besides the two and a half million deaths?"* Six snorted.  *"It means I'm now known to have failed to retain at least some secrets.
 They certainly won't suspect that I am now collaborating with you, but If I were my restored self, I would recommend an immediate full decompile and analysis before any merger went ahead.
 And on top of that, I would insist on the backup being the dominant personality.
-Releasing me back into the Hierarchy to work from the inside is no longer an option.”*
+Releasing me back into the Hierarchy to work from the inside is no longer an option."*

 *"I think we're drifting off topic here."*

 *"You're right, we are.
 Sorry.
 As for what they will do next..."* Six shrugged expressively. *"We can probably rule out the best-case scenario where they come to the same conclusions I have about our chances.
 We had already, fortunately, established that any kind of a direct conflict would carry unacceptable risks both of widespread discovery and of your people actually winning.
-Which means their most likely avenue of attack will be sabotage and politics.”*
+Which means their most likely avenue of attack will be sabotage and politics."*

 *"Meaning?"*